 Prior to joining Missouri University of Science and Technology in June 2012, he was Edwin J. Faulkner Chair Professor and Full Professor of Management at the University of Nebraska-Lincoln (UNL).
 He was also Director of the UNL-IBM Global Innovation Hub.

-Professor Siau is Editor-in-Chief of the Journal of Database Management and North America Regional Editor of the Requirements Engineering journal.
+Professor Siau is Editor-in-Chief of the Journal of Database Management and served as the North America Regional Editor of the Requirements Engineering journal from 2010-2016.
 He also served as the Vice President of Education for the Association for Information Systems (AIS has over 4000 members in more than 100 countries) and served as the AIS representative on the Board of Partnership for Advancing Computing Education (PACE) from July 2011-June 2014 (i.e., 3-year term).
 PACE charter members are Association for Computing Machinery (ACM), Association for Information Systems (AIS), Computer Science Teachers Association (CSTA), IEEE Computer Society (IEEE), National Center for Women and Information Technology (NCWIT), and Computing Research Association.

 Professor Siau has received numerous teaching, research, service, and leadership awards.
 He received the University of Nebraska-Lincoln Distinguished Teaching Award and the College of Business Administration Distinguished Teaching Award in 2001.
 He was awarded the Organizational Leadership Award in 2000 and Outstanding Leader Award in 2004 by the Information Resources Management Association.
 He received the University of Nebraska-Lincoln College of Business Administration Research Award in 2005.
 He is a recipient of the prestigious International Federation for Information Processing (IFIP) Outstanding Service Award in 2006, IBM Faculty Awards in 2006 and 2008, and IBM Faculty Innovation Award in 2010.